Student Records Policy

 Disclosure of Information from Education Records

-Under the federal Family Educational Rights and Privacy Act (FERPA), as amended, students at Pomona College have the following rights in regard to education records maintained by the College.
+Under the federal Family Educational Rights and Privacy Act (FERPA), as amended, students at Pomona College have the following rights regarding education records maintained by the College.

-- Students have the right to inspect and review their education records, subject to certain limitations.
-Education records include records, in any medium, which directly relate to a student who is or has been in attendance at the College and maintained by the College.
+Students have the right to inspect and review their education records, subject to certain limitations.
+Education records include records, in any medium, which directly relate to a student who is or has attended the College and maintained by the College.
 These routine records include, but are not limited to, grades, transcripts, class lists, student course schedules, student financial information, and student discipline files.

 In compliance with FERPA, Pomona College has designated the following items of information as directory information that may be released without the prior consent of the student: